williamtroup/Heat.js/RECENT_CHANGES.md

 - Added zooming support to the Map and Line views (off by default).
 - All title bar buttons are now rendered using pure CSS!
 No more settings, with complete universal device support.
 - Tooltips for the "Map" and "Chart" views now show the counts (can be turned off).
-- The "Days" (and "Months") view now takes the Color Range toggles into account when displaying the values, and now show stacked values by default.
+- The "Days" (and "Months") view now takes the Color Range toggles into account when displaying the values, and now shows stacked values by default.
 - Added animation effects for all Bar Graph views.
 - Invert color range toggles support via the guide (off by default).
 - The "Map" view now behaves like all other views (it can be disabled, and shows no data messages by default).